Magnetometer: VSM (vibrating-sample magnetometer)

 Vibrating-sample magnetometers (VSMs) detect the dipole moment of a sample by mechanically vibrating the sample inside of an inductive pickup coil or inside of a SQUID coil.
 Induced current or changing flux in the coil is measured.
 The vibration is typically created by a motor or a piezoelectric actuator.
 Typically the VSM technique is about an order of magnitude less sensitive than SQUID magnetometry.
 VSMs can be combined with SQUIDs to create a system that is more sensitive than either one alone.
 Heat due to the sample vibration can limit the base temperature of a VSM, typically to 2 K. VSM is also impractical for measuring a fragile sample that is sensitive to rapid acceleration.

-Pulsed-field extraction magnetometry
+Pulsed-field magnetometry

-Pulsed-field extraction magnetometry is another method making use of pickup coils to measure magnetization.
-Unlike VSMs where the sample is physically vibrated, in pulsed-field extraction magnetometry, the sample is secured and the external magnetic field is changed rapidly, for example in a capacitor-driven magnet.
+Pulsed-field magnetometry is another method making use of pickup coils to measure magnetization.
+Unlike VSMs where the sample is physically vibrated, in pulsed-field magnetometry, the sample is secured and the external magnetic field is changed rapidly, for example in a capacitor-driven magnet.
 One of multiple techniques must then be used to cancel out the external field from the field produced by the sample.
 These include counterwound coils that cancel the external uniform field and background measurements with the sample removed from the coil.